tomy2105/KnowledgeNotes/cpp/cpp11.md

 Class `std::initializer_list<>` can be constructed statically by the compiler using `{}`  and it's copying is cheap.

 ### Uniform initialization
+C++03 has a number of problems with initializing types.
+Several ways to do this exist, and some produce different results when interchanged.
+The traditional constructor syntax, for example, can look like a function declaration, and steps must be taken to ensure that the compiler's [most vexing parse](https://en.wikipedia.org/wiki/Most_vexing_parse "Most vexing parse") rule will not mistake it for such.
+Only aggregates and POD types can be initialized with aggregate initializers (using `SomeType var = {/*stuff*/};`).

+C++11 provides a syntax that allows for fully uniform type initialization that works on any object.
+It expands on the initializer list syntax:

+struct BasicStruct
+{
+    int x;
+    double y;
+};

+struct AltStruct
+{
+    AltStruct(int x, double y)
+        : x_{x}
+        , y_{y}
+    {}

+private:
+    int x_;
+    double y_;
+};

+BasicStruct var1{5, 3.2};
+AltStruct var2{2, 4.3};

+The initialization of `var1` behaves exactly as though it were aggregate-initialization.
+That is, each data member of an object, in turn, will be copy-initialized with the corresponding value from the initializer-list.
+Implicit type conversion will be used where needed.
+If no conversion exists, or only a narrowing conversion exists, the program is ill-formed.
+The initialization of `var2` invokes the constructor.

+One can also do this:

+struct IdString
+{
+    std::string name;
+    int identifier;
+};

+IdString get_string()
+{
+    return {"foo", 42}; //Note the lack of explicit type.
+}

+Uniform initialization does not replace constructor syntax, which is still needed at times.
+If a class has an initializer list constructor (`TypeName(initializer_list<SomeType>);`), then it takes priority over other forms of construction, provided that the initializer list conforms to the sequence constructor's type.
+The C++11 version of `std::vector` has an initializer list constructor for its template type.
+Thus this code:

+std::vector<int> the_vec{4};

+will call the initializer list constructor, not the constructor of `std::vector` that takes a single size parameter and creates the vector with that size.
+To access the latter constructor, the user will need to use the standard constructor syntax directly.
 ### Type inference

 ### Range-based for loop